Hueman RPO Blog

 Step 2: Gather Key Information

-• Key Demographics: Define the age, gender, education level, and geographic location of your ideal candidate.
+• Key demographics: Define the age, gender, education level, and geographic location of your ideal candidate.
 These details help you visualize your persona and understand their background.

-• Background and Experience: What is your ideal candidate's career background and years of experience?
+• Background and experience: What is your ideal candidate's career background and years of experience?
 What certifications, licenses, or technical proficiencies do they need to possess?

-• Motivations and Goals: Why does your persona wake up excited for work?
+• Motivations and goals: Why does your persona wake up excited for work?
 What are their professional aspirations and motivations?
 Delve into what drives them to succeed and what they hope to achieve in their careers.

-• Communication Preferences: What is the candidate's preferred communication channel?
+• Communication preferences: What is the candidate's preferred communication channel?
 Where do they spend the most time online?
 (Email, social media, job boards, etc.)

-• Challenges and Pain Points: Identify the challenges candidates face in their job search or career.
+• Challenges and pain points: Identify the challenges candidates face in their job search or career.
 Addressing these pain points can make your company more appealing.

-• Personality Traits: What personality traits should the candidate possess to succeed in this role?
+• Personality traits: What personality traits should the candidate possess to succeed in this role?
 Are they extroverted or introverted?
 Detail-oriented?
 Analytical?

 Once you’ve gathered all of the details about your ideal candidate, it’s time to create an overview that you can share with your hiring team.
 Start by writing a biography of your ideal candidate that includes critical information.
 The purpose of this summary is to be able to bring your team up to speed quickly and thoroughly when hiring for a position.

 Tip: At Hueman, we assign candidate personas names and headshots to ensure our personas reflect a realistic candidate.
-Check out this example for a Marketing role:

 "Mary is a marketing professional with a bachelor's degree in marketing and five years of experience in digital marketing roles.
 She is Google Ads Certified and is proficient in SEO and social media advertising.
 Her aspirations to lead impactful campaigns and hunger for continuous learning align perfectly with our organization's forward-thinking culture.
 Mary uses social media to look for open positions occasionally."